 Understanding Electronic Benefit Transfer (EBT) Cards

 EBT cards are a part of a government support opportunity designed to help people with the cost of groceries.
 These cards are a part of an electronic system that government programs like the Supplemental Nutrition Assistance Program (SNAP) use.
 In fact, EBT cards have been the only way to spend SNAP benefits since 2004!
 This card allows users to purchase food with the funds that the program gives recipients.
 It’s important to note that EBT cards can only be used at authorized retailers that accept them as a form of payment.
 Not every store accepts them!
 EBT cards have also been used in temporary assistance opportunities like Pandemic-EBT (P-EBT) which was a program created as a response to the COVID-19 pandemic.
-As of now at the publication of this article, there have been no schools that have been approved to operate for the 2022 to 2023 school year.
+The following schools are some that have been approved to operate for the 2022 to 2023 school year:

 What is the Supplemental Nutrition Assistance Program (SNAP)?